Sinono3/Sinono3.github.io/content/blog/feature/index.md

 {{ img(path="/blog/feature/hen.jpg", caption="ImageNet class 8: *hen*.
 [Source.](https://unsplash.com/photos/brown-and-red-he-n-G61iAuzI9NQ)") }}

 Why chickens?
-Because **all** of them they easily recognizable red combs.
+Because **all** of them they easily recognizable red caruncles (look it up).
 Thus, it will be easier to see if our visualization works at all from the get-go.

 > **In case you want to use another ImageNet class**, [here's the list you can choose from](https://github.com/pytorch/hub/blob/c7895df70c7767403e36f82786d6b611b7984557/imagenet_classes.txt).
 Once you did, record the line number of the label and subtract 1 to get the output neuron or class index.
 (This is because line numbers start at 1, while PyTorch tensors indexes do at 0)